Best Ergonomic Office Chair 2023: Top Picks for Back Support

 For starters, the height of the chair can be adjusted, as can the amount of force that is needed to push the chair back into a more reclined position.
 You can also change how far back you can push the chair, or even keep the chair upright, with a lever on the left side of the chair.
 You can even change how far forward or back the seat itself is relative to the back and how much of an angle the seat is at.

 While this chair does sport some amazing aesthetics and is offered in tons of colors, it lacks any real lumbar support.
 The chair can be very ergonomic thanks to all of its adjustments and is very comfortable thanks to the thicker seat cushioning, but without lumbar support, it might not be the best for those with back pain or other issues.
+It sneaks onto our best ergonomic office chair list, but there may be others that are right for you.

 There’s no doubting that Herman Miller produces the creme de la creme of office chairs and the Herman Miller Embody is probably the best variant they’ve released.
 It has supreme comfort while also being very adjustable, allowing you to tailor it to your specific requirements.
 The only big drawback is obviously the price but, if you’re wanting an office chair that’ll last, the Embody will be just that.
 Also, with that incredible comfortability, your back will thank you later.